-UI vs UX
+UI vs UX Design

-User Interface (UI) and User Experience (UX) are different skillsets.
-The two roles have distinct differences in the problems they solve, the methodology used and the tools they adopt in their day to day job.
+User Interface (UI) and User Experience (UX) are different skill sets.
+The two roles have distinct differences in the problems they solve, the methodology used and the tools they adopt in their day-to-day job.

 UX: User Experience

-This process is also known as user flow, which is to create different ways a user is likely to navigate the site.
-The next step for the UX designer would be to sketch wireframes and create prototypes based on the wireframes.
+Through user research, the UX designer will collect user profiles to gain insights into their needs and preferences.
+With this information in hand, the designer then plans the content and site structure to cater to the users.
+This process, also known as user flow, creates different ways a user will likely navigate the site.
+The next step would be to sketch wireframes and develop prototypes based on the wireframes.

 UI: User interface

-UI designers take the framework and wireframes created by the UX designer and translate them into high fidelity, final visual deliverables before handing them off to a development team for production.
+UI designers take the framework and wireframes created by the UX designer and translate them into high-fidelity, final visual deliverables before handing them off to a development team for production.

 UI/UX designers are central to the creation of user-friendly designs.
-By understanding how different psychology principles influence human behaviour, UI/UX professionals design websites, apps and other products for a hassle-free browsing or shopping experience.
+By understanding how different psychological principles influence human behaviour, UI/UX professionals design websites, apps and other products for a hassle-free browsing or shopping experience.

-The cup has a handle to signal to the person that there is where they hold the cup.
-However, a lack of good UX design failed to account for the animal ears which could hurt the person using the cup.
+The cup has a handle, signalling there is where they hold the cup.
+However, a lack of good UX design failed to account for the animal’s ears, posing a hazard to the person using the cup.

 Example of Good UI/UX – Zalora Mobile Shopping App